Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 #4: Identify Your Trigger Foods

-Examining your diet and eliminating foods that trigger diarrhea is probably the single best thing you can do to reduce the risk of runner’s trots.
+Examining your diet and eliminating foods that trigger diarrhea is probably the single best way to reduce the risk of runner’s trots.

-Keep a food diary along with your training log if you’re frequently dealing with runner’s diarrhea to identify patterns and problematic foods.
+If you frequently experience runner’s diarrhea, keep a food diary along with your training log to identify patterns and problematic foods.

 Then, eliminate them and see how you do.